MatthewYeend/Laravel-Best-Practices/README.md

 ```php
 $comments = $post->comments;
 ```
-The **Good** approach improves readability, maintainability, and performance by leveraging Eloquent relationships instead of raw queries.
-Using `$post->comments` utilizes the defined relationship in the model, making the code cleaner, reusable, and more efficient by reducing direct database queries.
+The **Good** approach improves readability, maintainability, and performance by:
+- Leveraging Eloquent relationships instead of raw queries.
+- Using `$post->comments` utilizes the defined relationship in the model, making the code cleaner, reusable, and more efficient by reducing direct database queries.

 ---
 ## Testing